 9.1.
 CDL Suspension

 Federal law considers it a “serious offense” to make improper traffic lane changes, such as an unsafe pass.
 Committing two serious offenses within three years carries a 60-day CDL suspension.
-A third conviction within three years carries a 120-day CDL suspension.17
+A third case within three years carries a 120-day CDL suspension.17

 10. What will happen to my out-of-state license?